opentracing/opentracing.io/spec.md

 Additionally, a `TraceContextSource` must be able to encode and decode `TraceContext`s.
 In its encoded form, a `TraceContext` is separated into a *pair* of values: one represents the "span identity" – for example, in Zipkin or Dapper, this would be the `trace_id` and `span_id`; and the other encoded value represents the trace attributes.
 This separation of encoded state enables optimizations in certain binary protocols.

+Note that there is no expectation that different tracing systems encode a `TraceContext` in compatible ways.
+Though OpenTracing is agnostic about the tracing implementation, for successful inter-process handoff it's essential that the processes on both sides use the same tracing implementation.

 Depending on the language, support for `TraceContext` coding may involve extending or embedding `TraceContextEncoder` and `TraceContextDecoder` interfaces with the following capabilities: